fbunc/golden_ratio_mod_13_primes_disc/README.md

-Maybe just an opportunity to share this map (by Dominic Walliman) :
+Maybe just an opportunity to share this beautiful map (by Dominic Walliman) :

 ![](https://i.redd.it/zzyv2fajbnkz.png)